fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 - **Public API** - A public REST API to interact with the FuckYou network, as well as software to run your own API service.
-A public API paves the way for traditional webapps to access the FuckYou network without needing specialized Ethereum software.
+A public API paves the way for traditional web apps to access the FuckYou network without needing specialized Ethereum software.

-- **Mobile Apps** - Android and iOS apps to interact with the FuckYou network.
+- **Mobile Apps** - Android and iOS apps to interact with the FuckYou network where you will be able to make bids, view the FuckYou of the day, view previous FuckYou winners, and make donations to the different FuckYou winners.

 - **Tor Hidden Service** - A publicly accessible Tor hidden service website for accessing the FuckYou API and website.
 This opens the doors for use of the